Hendrik G. Stoker: Imprisonment

+During Jan Smuts' term as Prime Minister Stoker joined the Ossewabrandwag.
+Stoker was later held at Koffiefontein internment camp on suspicion of being a Nazi sympathiser during Second World War.

+At Koffiefontein Stoker founded the informal University of Koffiefontein and gave lectures on Calvinism, political philosophy and theology, John Vorster attended Stoker's lectures.

 Defense of Apartheid

 In the article "At the Crossroads: Apartheid and University Freedom in South-Africa" Stoker tried to explain the government's Apartheid policy to the international community.
 This is one of the few English articles that Stoker wrote.
 Stoker starts the article by talking about the reality of South Africa's demographics, that the white population is a minority.
 According to Stoker, the white population was at a crossroads, either they had to integrate with the black populations of South Africa or they had to differentiate.
 The way of integration according to Stoker would be a Liberalist solution that would lead to the loss of the uniqueness of the Afrikaner community.
 It is within this context that Stoker opted for differentiation, rather than integration.

 Stoker can probably be seen as one of the main theological underpinnings of the apartheid ideology and made statements about it and wrote about it.
 H.H.
 William writes about it: